 When investigating the percentage of dog-friendly hotels in different European cities, I was surprised to discover that Helsinki, the capital of Finland, came out on top.
 Out of the 58 hotels that were listed on Booking.com, 49 on them allowed pets.
 However, note that Helsinki is quite a small capital city, and the overall number of hotels is quite low.
-Hotels are also quite expensive, with a lack of budget options.
+Hotels are also rather expensive, with a lack of budget options.

 During our visit to Finland, we stayed in a range of pet-friendly Airbnbs, including a lovely property in the north of Helsinki let out by their owners while they were escaping to the country.
 Note that the number of Airbnbs in the country is similarly low, so make sure you book accommodation well in advance.

 During out visit to Finland, we didn’t spot any dogs inside restaurants and stuck to eating outside with our dog, because we were blessed with some beautiful summer weather.
 However, dogs are allowed inside restaurants and cafes in Finland, in contrast to neighbouring Norway.

 In Helsinki in particular, there’s quite a few cafes and bars that welcome dogs, including the ones listed here.
 Note that all of the local restaurants in the Kalaravintolat chain welcome customers with dogs.